11 Questions Your Website Must Answer Within 15 Seconds

 7. Is there a Guarantee?

 A guarantee communicates faith in a company's products or services and a commitment to their customers.

 Lululemon's Quality Promise (see image) is a guarantee that if a product doesn't perform optimally, they'll take it back.
 This removes objections potential customers might have and reduces the risk of losing their investment.

 Include a guarantee like "100% money-back" that reduces or completely removes any risk.
 To increase the perceived value of the guarantee, give it a name like Lululemon did with its Quality Promise.

 Visitors want to see proof that a business can be trusted.
 They want to see awards, certificates, statistics, real photos (not stock photography) and they want to see logos from influential companies that have used a business's products/services or featured its products/services in an article.

 Don't say your business is trustworthy, show your business is trustworthy.
-To learn how to achieve this, read my post 19 Effective Ways to Build Online Trust with Your Website.
+To learn how to achieve this, read my post 20 Proven Ways to Build Trust with Your Website.

 9. Do Others Trust You?